robertdebock/docker-centos-openssh/README.md

 ## Running the container.
 It's quite easy to start a container:

-    docker run -p 1234:22 robertdebock/docker-centos-openssh
+    docker run -P -n docker-centos-openssh robertdebock/docker-centos-openssh

-A private key will be displayed, copy-pasts-save it and connect to the container:
+A private key will be displayed, copy-pasts-save it.

+Find out what port Docker has connected to the container:

+    docker port docker-centos-openssh

+Find out the IP address using docker-machine.

+    docker-machine ls

+And connect to the container:

-    ssh -p 1234 -i ${savedkey} root@${ip}
+    ssh -p ${port} -i ${savedkey} root@${ip}

 That ${ip} depends on where the container is running.